 The requirements for passing arguments to a validator can be met by the Contest Administrator in PC2 through the use respectively of the {:infile}, {:outfile}, {:ansfile}, and {:resfile} command substitution parameters in the Validator Command Line; PC2 will automatically insert the appropriate values for the problem when the validator is invoked.
 Also, as required by the standard, PC2 arranges that the data file, program output file, and the answer file are in the current directory when the validator program is run.
 These conditions taken together specify how a custom user-written validator program should expect to be invoked by PC2 when using the PC2 Validator Interface Standard.

 The PC2 Validator Interface standard also specifies that the contest control system may pass additional command line parameters to a validator, as long as the first four command line parameters are specified as listed above, and further specifies that the interpretation of any such parameters is up to the validator.
 The Contest Administrator in PC2 can pass arbitrary additional parameters to the validator by including them in the Validator Command Line after the four required parameters.
-An example is shown in the previous section, where the additional parameters “MyOption=99” is passed to the validator (this is a specific example; any set of additional arguments can be passed on the command line as long as they are expected by the validator program).
+An example is shown in the previous section, where the additional parameters “MyOption=99” is passed to the validator (this is a specific example; any set of additional arguments can be passed on the command line if they are expected by the validator program).